Who is a Baker?

 Min 45 Hours

-Baker would usually work 45 hours a week over five days, with very early starts.
-Plant Bakeries usually operate shifts on a rota system, which includes nights and weekends.
+A career as a baker usually involves working 45 hours a week over five days, with very early starts.
+Plant bakeries usually operate shifts on a rotation system, which includes nights and weekends.
 As an in-store or craft baker, you would also be expected to cover weekends.

 How to become a Baker?